 “My wife and I are delighted to have been called to serve LeTourneau University, an institution which unites academic excellence and spiritual formation within a distinctly Christian environment.
 I consider it a privilege to serve the university and its students in both administrative and faculty leadership.
 I look back upon my own college experience and remember how greatly I benefited from personal relationships with professors and others who shared their lives with me and quickly became spiritual mentors and models of the Christian faith.
 These individuals not only instilled biblical knowledge, but also biblical wisdom.
 Linked arm and arm with faculty and staff here, I hope to do the same for this generation of students at LeTourneau University; and in turn, be mutually strengthened and encouraged towards love and good deeds.”

 As associate provost and dean of faculty, Dr. Steven D. Mason is tasked with a range of leadership responsibilities at LeTourneau University.
 He assists and supports the provost in implementing the university’s strategic plan and academic initiatives across the six schools and within all support services.
 He also shares the provost’s responsibility of overseeing the recruitment, development, and performance of school deans, faculty, and academic administrators, as well as the university’s promotion and tenure process.
 Dr. Mason is the academic officer most directly responsible for fostering the overall growth, effectiveness, recognition, and well-being of the faculty while serving as the faculty’s advocate within the university.
-The areas of direct report to the associate provost & dean of faculty are faculty development and scholarship, the university honors college, and the Office of Sponsored Programs.
+The areas of direct report to the associate provost & dean of faculty are faculty development and scholarship and the university honors college.
 The associate provost and dean of faculty reports directly to the provost and is a member of the President’s Cabinet.